 The review of effectiveness is continual throughout the year as evidenced by some of the action taken during the year but a more formal assessment takes place each year in the preparation for this statement.
-The Management Team was consulted and in accordance with the Authority's Code of Corporate Governance, a meeting was held on 20th May 2024 with the Chief Executive, the Chief Finance Officer (Finance Manager), the Monitoring Officer (Authority Solicitor), the Heads of Service and the Customer and Democratic Support Manager; the Monitoring Officer, the Head of Resources and the Customer and Democratic Support Manager then met with the Chair of the Authority on 24th May 2024 to:
+The Management Team was consulted and, in accordance with the Authority's Code of Corporate Governance, a meeting was held with the Chief Executive, the Chief Finance Officer (Finance Manager), the Monitoring Officer (Authority Solicitor) and the Heads of Service; the Monitoring Officer then liaised with the Chair of the Authority to:

-1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2023/24 year, which contributes to achieving our outcome of 'good governance'

-2. Identify any further improvement action needed for the forthcoming year
+- 1. Review our performance against our action statements of commitment in our Code of Corporate Governance and highlight what we have done in the 2024/25 year, which contributes to achieving our outcome of 'good governance'; - 2.
+Identify any further improvement action needed for the forthcoming year.